Question:

 We aren’t the first to note these paradoxes and more.
 Now is not the time to list every resolution suggested.
 Instead, let’s get straight to the heart of the matter:

 What is so terrible, after all, about celebrating the death of a wicked evildoer?
-Why would you even think it decrepit to rejoice that a man who himself rejoiced over the demise of thousands of others, and connived ingeniously to bring destruction and terror across the globe, should now be removed from it?
+Why would you even think it decrepit to rejoice that a man who himself rejoiced over the demise of so many others, and connived ingeniously to bring destruction and terror across the globe, should now be removed from it?
 Is it so horrible to feel happy that the world has just become a better, safer and happier place?

 No, it’s not.
 That’s perfectly legit.
 On the contrary, someone who is not celebrating at this time is apparently not so concerned by the presence of evil upon our lovely planet.
 Those who are outraged by evil are carrying now smiles upon their face.
 The apathetic don’t give a hoot.